Red Velvet Cake with Cream Cheese Frosting

 - Cover extras up tightly and store at room temperature or in the refrigerator for up to 3 days.
 Unfrosted cake remains fresh covered tightly at room temperature for 3-4 days.
 Store frosted cakes in the refrigerator for up to 7 days and allow to come to room temperature before serving.

-- I strongly urge you to use cake flour in this cake recipe.
+- I strongly recommend cake flour in this cake recipe.
 If you absolutely cannot get ahold of it, a mix of all-purpose and cornstarch is fine.
 Sift together 2 and 2/3 cups (333g) all-purpose flour + 1/3 cup (40g) cornstarch and use this instead of cake flour.
 Sifting them is imperative.

 - Why so many room temperature ingredients?
 When everything is near the same temperature, they mix together easily, evenly, and produce a uniform texture among the cake.

 - The amount of red food coloring is up to you.
 I tested with varying amounts.
-To get the dark red color you see here, use 3 and 1/2 Tablespoons of liquid food coloring.
+To get the dark red color you see here, use about 3 Tablespoons of liquid food coloring.
 Dye the batter until you are pleased with the color.
 Of course, you don't have to dye the batter at all if you don't want to.
-I have never tested this recipe with a natural alternative.
+I have never tested this recipe with a natural alternative, so let me know if you try it!

-- Buttermilk is required.
-I used low-fat because that's what I typically have, but full fat buttermilk is fine here.
+- Buttermilk is a key ingredient in this recipe.
+I used low-fat because that's what I typically have, but full fat buttermilk is great too.
 You may make your own "DIY" buttermilk and use it instead.
 To do so, add 1 teaspoon of fresh lemon juice or white vinegar to a liquid measuring cup.
 Add enough regular milk (skim, 1%, 2%, or whole) to make 1 cup.
 Stir the two together and let sit for 5 minutes.
 This soured milk may be used instead of buttermilk in step 4.

 - Use brick-style cream cheese.
 Not cream cheese spread.

-- If you'd like to make a 3 layer cake (if you do not have 9x2 deep dish cake pans or simply want a 3 layer cake), pour the batter evenly into 3 pans and bake for around 20-24 minutes, give or take.
+- If you'd like to make a 3 layer cake, pour the batter evenly into 3 pans and bake for about 22-25 minutes.